border-l/Termicolor/README.md

 Termicolor is a package that offers an easy-to-use API for quickly applying colors to text.
 It is excellent for rapidly creating appropriate styles and allows for extensive reusability.

+The only dependency is Colorama, to ensure that escape characters work with Windows.

 Installation
 ------------